-In August 2012, Volckens received two grants worth $2.5 million from the National Institute for Occupational Safety and Health, a division of the Centers for Disease Control.
+In August 2012, Volckens received two grants worth $2.5 million from the National Institute for Occupational Safety and Health, a division of the Center for Disease Control.
 He developed a dust spectrometer that will capture and measure inhalable dust — about the size of flour dust — before it settles.
 He also created an inexpensive, lightweight device that workers could wear on their shoulders to immediately sample their exposure.

 Tony Cheng, co-founder of EGWG, the Environmental Governance Working Group; Director of the Colorado Forest Restoration Institute; and Professor in Forest and Rangeland Stewardship, has been requested to assist the Colorado State Legislature and Governor Hickenlooper’s office in crafting forest policy considering the recent wildfire events in Colorado.

-Cheng’s research interests include assessing collaborative approaches to forest landscape restoration and examining institutional arrangements for payment-for-watershed-services on federal public lands.
+Cheng’s research interests include assessing collaborative approaches to forest landscape restoration and examining institutional arrangements for payment-for watershed-services on federal public lands.
 His interests include policies, collaborative arrangements, and strategies involving government, private enterprise, and community non-governmental organizations to produce resilient forest ecosystems and sustain livelihoods in a transparent, accountable, and an equitable manner.
 He facilitates collaborative assessments, monitoring, and adaptive management, working with local and regional forest health collaborations in Colorado and the Southwestern U.S.

 Courtney Shultz, Professor of natural resource policy and governance engages in research investigating the governance of landscape-scale forest restoration projects, the integration of climate change and resilience considerations into forest planning, the role of citizen science programs within public land agencies, multi-scale monitoring strategies, and aspects of fire management policy.